mui/material-ui/docs/data/material/discover-more/backers/backers.md

 ### Diamond

-Your name/company logo will be placed in:
+Your organization logo will be placed in:

 - A prominent logo placement in sidebar of all content pages (4m+ sessions, 900k+ unique visitors/month)
 - the [homepage](https://mui.com/#sponsors) (500k+ pageviews and 150k+ unique visitors/month)